Advocacy Continues for the Lone Fir Memorial Project

 Background

 Block 14 at Lone Fir Cemetery holds deep cultural and spiritual significance for Portland's Chinese American community.
-For nearly two years, the C.A.C.A.
+Since 2023, the C.A.C.A.
 Portland Lodge has been working to secure an official apology from Multnomah County for the historic harm inflicted on the Chinese American community regarding the Chinese Section, Block 14, and funding for a community memorial.

-Over the course of this long journey, much more has come to light about the individuals buried at Block 14 and the injustices they endured.
-Hundreds of Chinese American graves were desecrated, and nearly 3,000 ancestors were erased from public memory by the County's actions.
+The community efforts of making a memorial at Lone Fir Block 14 began in 2005, over the course of the long journey, much more has come to light about the individuals buried at Block 14 and the injustices they endured.
+Hundreds of Chinese American graves were desecrated, and over 3,000 ancestors were erased from public memory by the County's actions.
 Honoring ancestors is a core cultural practice, making these harms especially painful.

 Our Progress